CsillaFarkas/ParetoPick-R/README.md

 * Analysis tab
-  * HTML download for measure implementation maps - might be possible with replotting and individual saving and stitching back together
+  * HTML download for individual measure implementation maps, not possible across all